-Join George Maestri for an in-depth discussion in this video Animating a character from seated to standing: Creating the main poses, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Animating a character from seated to standing: Creating the main poses, part of Learning Character Animation.

 …Now, let's take a look at a scene that has a more significant shift of weight.…Here, we have a character that's going from seated to standing.…So her weight really is doing a big shift.…Here, her weight is firmly on the bench, and here…her weight goes down through her feet to the ground.…So let's take a look at how this works with just a very simple in between.…And as you can see, it doesn't really look realistic.…That's because she needs to get her whole body into the scene.…